Six reasons why you should allow a travel agent to help you dream up your next big trip.

 - Send out an SOS Think of your agent as your consumer advocate.
 “When a client calls to say there’s a problem with a hotel room or a flight is canceled,” says McIntosh, “we take care of it.”

 Plan your next trip with a AAA travel agent.
-Visit AAA.com/travel, or stop by a AAA branch.
+For more information, stop by a AAA branch.

 This article was first published in September 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.